SirTingling/18xx/README.md

 ## About

 https://18xx.games is a website for playing [18xx](https://boardgamegeek.com/boardgamefamily/19/series-18xx) games.
 All games are used with permission from their respective designers / publishers.
 Please file issues [here](https://github.com/tobymao/18xx/issues) and pull requests are most certainly welcome!
 Most discussion about development happens on the 18xx slack channel.
+Maybe there could be a section speaking of the features and reasons why persons should use/join 18xx games.

 ## Contributors